 1.1 Objectives and Applicability

-The CAISO will study requests for long-term meaning priority for Wheeling Throughs that has a duration of twelve (12) months or longer, in annual increments, and commencing after the period for which ATC on Interties is calculated in accordance with Appendix L. The procedures set forth in Section 23.6 of the CAISO Tariff and this LTWTP will apply to requests for long-term priority for Wheeling Throughs.
+The CAISO will study requests for long-term Wheeling Through Priority, meaning priority for Wheeling Throughs that has a duration of twelve (12) months or longer, in annual increments, and commencing after the period for which ATC on Interties is calculated in accordance with Appendix L. The procedures set forth in Section 23.6 of the CAISO Tariff and this LTWTP will apply to requests for long-term priority for Wheeling Throughs.

 Section 2 Scope and Application